sheracore/leitner_box/README.md

 ```angular2html
  python main migrate
 ```
-### After each change in models do the following steps
+### After each change in models, do the following steps
 ```angular2html
 alembic stamp head
 alembic revision -m "[Change a filed of leitner]"